Search Close Search

 Structure and function of myosin binding protein C

 MyBP-C is a myosin binding protein discovered in the 1970s whose structural organization and function have remained elusive.
-It is currently a topical area of research because of its role in regulating cardiac contraction and because mutations in MyBP-C cause are a major cause of heart (and skeletal muscle) disease.
-We collaborated with Dr. Pradeep Luther (Imperial College, London) who carried out electron tomography of especially well (cryo) preserved muscle specimens prepared in our lab.
-The tomograms show that MyBP-C is not only bound to the thick filament, but also extends out and connects to the thin filaments (the pink band of density in the figure; Luther et al., PNAS 2011).
-This was the first demonstration that interactions of MyBP-C with actin observed in vitro may be relevant to intact muscle.
+It is currently a key area of research because of its role in regulating cardiac contraction and in inherited cardiac disease.
+We collaborated with Dr. Pradeep Luther (Imperial College, London) on electron tomography of cryo-preserved muscle specimens.
+The tomograms show that MyBP-C is not only bound to the thick filament, but also extends out and connects to the thin filaments (the pink band of density in the figure; Luther et al., PNAS 2011), demonstrating that interactions of MyBP-C with actin observed in vitro are relevant to intact muscle.
 Bridging between myosin and actin provides a physical basis for MyBP-C’s ability to modulate contraction.
-We are now pursuing further aspects of MyBP-C structure and function by cryo-EM, in collaboration with Drs.
-David Warshaw at University of Vermont and Richard Moss at University of Wisconsin.
+We have now observed MyBP-C’s individual C-terminal domains binding to the thick filament surface at 6 Å resolution by cryo-EM (Dutta et al., Nature 2023).
+The reconstruction reveals unexpected interactions between these C-terminal domains and myosin heads, and thus a novel role of MyBP-C’s C-terminus in regulating contraction.

 Craig Lab - UMass Chan - MyBPC thick filament